scriptingxss/embeddedappsec/executive_summary/2_injection_prevention.md

 ### 2. Injection Prevention {#2-injection-prevention}

-Ensure all untrusted data and user input is validated, sanitized, and/or outputs encoded to prevent unintended system execution.
+Ensure all untrusted data and user input is validated, sanitized, and/or output encoded to prevent unintended system execution.
 There are various injection attacks within application security such as operating system \(OS\) command injection, cross-site scripting \(E.g. JavaScript injection\), SQL injection, and others such as XPath injection.
 However, the most prevalent of the injection attacks within embedded software pertain to OS command injection; when an application accepts untrusted/insecure input and passes it to external applications \(either as the application name itself or arguments\) without validation or proper escaping.

 [**Noncompliant Code Example**](https://www.securecoding.cert.org/confluence/pages/viewpage.action?pageId=2130132) of using operating system calls:

 In this noncompliant code example, the system\(\) function is used to execute any\_cmd in the host environment.
 Invocation of a command processor is not required.

 ```c
 #include <string.h>
 #include <stdlib.h>
 #include <stdio.h>

 enum { BUFFERSIZE = 512 };

 void func(const char *input) {
   char cmdbuf[BUFFERSIZE];
   int len_wanted = snprintf(cmdbuf, BUFFERSIZE,